lm-sys/lm-sys.github.io/index.md

 <sup>\*</sup> *According to a fun and non-scientific evaluation with GPT-4.
 Further rigorous evaluation is needed.*
 {: style="color:gray;"}

 We introduce Vicuna-13B, an open-source chatbot trained by fine-tuning LLaMA on user-shared conversations collected from ShareGPT.
 Preliminary evaluation using GPT-4 as a judge shows Vicuna-13B achieves more than 90%<sup>*</sup> quality of OpenAI ChatGPT and Google Bard while outperforming other models like LLaMA and Stanford Alpaca in more than 90%<sup>*</sup> of cases.
 The cost of training Vicuna-13B is around $300.
-The training and serving [code](https://github.com/lm-sys/FastChat), along with an online [demo](https://chat.lmsys.org), are publicly available for non-commercial use.
+The [code](https://github.com/lm-sys/FastChat) and [weights](https://github.com/lm-sys/FastChat#vicuna-weights), along with an online [demo](https://chat.lmsys.org), are publicly available for non-commercial use.

 ![favicon](favicon.jpeg){: style="display:block; margin-left: auto; margin-right: auto;" width="30%"}